 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-How do you get all of this done?
+How do you get all this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Automation System – Traffic Generation Plugins
+WordPress Traffic Automation System – Traffic-Getting Plugins

-- Syndicate comments automatically to other blogs
+- Distribute comments automatically to other blogs

-Download URL: https://wordpress.org/plugins/jetpack
+Download URL: https://jetpack.com/

 Jetpack is a free WordPress plugin with loads of great functions.

 Next, activate the Publicize feature …